|

 benefit of the people of San Diego.
 The memorial's complimentary

 components serve to remember, inform, illustrate and inspire.
+The monument's soaring 28-foot apex, which resembles a

 ship's bow, forms a distinctive landmark on the San Diego waterfront.
 Four